Isaac-Barnard/United-Nations-Project/README.md

     - [ ] **Item audit input page**
         - [x] Add any item for a given nation using a system like how items are displayed in balance sheets
         - [x] Add items and liquid assets on the same page
-        - [ ] Input more items without having to manually calculate sum (ie. it auto adds the amount inputed to the sum)
+        - [X] Input more items without having to manually calculate sum (ie. it auto adds the amount inputed to the sum)
+        - [ ] Add shortcuts for stacks, blocks, stacks of blocks, small stacks
-        - [ ] Ablility to change the total for item/liquid asset in case I made a mistake
+        - [X] Ablility to change the total for item/liquid asset in case I made a mistake
-        - [ ] Easily switch between nations and LiquidAssetContainers
+        - [X] Easily switch between nations and LiquidAssetContainers
     - [ ] **Add new/update building page**
         - [ ] Be able to delete destroyed buildings
         - [ ] Be able to search for existing buildings (narrows down list as you type more letters)